TextMesh4D: Zero-shot Text-to-4D Mesh Generation: Related Work

-\paragraph{Text-to-4D Generation.} Our research focuses on generating dynamic 4D content from textual descriptions.
-A pioneering effort, MAV3D~\cite{mav3d}, combines a T2V diffusion model with dynamic Neural Radiance Fields (NeRF) and HexPlane~\cite{hexplane} to optimize both scene appearance and motion consistency.
+\paragraph{Text-to-4D Generation.} The pioneering effort, MAV3D~\cite{mav3d}, combines a T2V diffusion model with dynamic NeRFs and HexPlane~\cite{hexplane} to optimize both scene appearance and motion consistency.
 Building on this foundation, 4D-fy~\cite{4d-fy} employs a hybrid SDS approach that integrates T2I, 3D-aware T2I, and T2V diffusion models to achieve high-fidelity 4D generation.
-Align Your Gaussians (AYG)\cite{AYG} employs dynamic 3D Gaussian splatting to reduce optimization time while enhancing temporal consistency.
+Align Your Gaussians (AYG)~\cite{AYG} employs dynamic 3D Gaussian splatting to reduce optimization time while enhancing temporal consistency.
 TC4D~\cite{tc4d} introduces trajectory conditioning to maintain coherence between global and local motion.
 Although these methods have demonstrated effectiveness, they often rely heavily on NeRF and video models, leading to substantial computational costs.
 Comp4D~\cite{comp4d} employs a Large Language Model (LLM) to segment input prompts into distinct entities, generating 4D objects independently and then combining them based on trajectory data provided by the LLM.
-Our work performs text-to-4D generation using a mesh representation, consisting of decomposed static and dynamic stages, which include both local deformation and global transformation.
-Additionally, incorporating geometry and texture disentanglement additionally.
+Our work pioneers text-to-4D generation using a mesh representation.